Abdullah-Liaqat/Express-Author-Submit-Form/README.md

 - [License](#-license)

 ## 🧐 Overview
-In this application, Odoo ERP is integrated using the XML-RPC library.
-XML-RPC is a remote procedure call (RPC) protocol that allows applications to communicate with each other, making it a useful protocol for accessing Odoo ERP.

-Through this integration, the application can efficiently manage various features of Odoo, such as product listings, order processing, and cart management.
-Using XML-RPC, the NestJS application can fetch data from Odoo ERP, such as product details, customer orders, and inventory updates, all seamlessly and efficiently.
+This application integrates Odoo’s eCommerce functionalities with NestJS through external APIs, utilizing Odoo ERP via XML-RPC.
+The integration allows seamless management of key business operations, including product listings, order processing, and cart management, by leveraging Odoo’s powerful eCommerce features.

-To secure sensitive operations, JWT (JSON Web Token) authentication is also implemented.
-This ensures that only authorized users can access protected routes, such as adding products to the cart, viewing orders, and updating cart items.
-JWT authentication adds an extra layer of security, protecting eCommerce transactions and allowing only authenticated users to interact with the system.
+To secure sensitive operations, the application incorporates JWT (JSON Web Token) authentication.
+This ensures that only authorized users can access protected routes, such as adding products to the cart, viewing orders, and updating cart items, providing a secure environment for eCommerce transactions.

-In this way, Odoo ERP is used securely and reliably via XML-RPC, with JWT ensuring both security and efficiency in managing eCommerce transactions, while providing users with real-time updates and information.
+By leveraging Odoo's external APIs via XML-RPC for eCommerce features, users benefit from the full capabilities of Odoo ERP, while the system remains protected with token-based authentication to ensure both security and efficiency in online store management.

 ![Image](https://github.com/user-attachments/assets/2fb177dd-676d-48e3-af9a-e6e227cc1030)
 - *Odoo Documentation*: [https://www.odoo.com/documentation/18.0/]